avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 variables to the running test.

 The availability of the variable depends on the test type.
-A greater set of variables are available to INSTRUMENTED tests, while a reduced number of variables are available to EXEC tests.
+A greater set of variables are available to avocado-instrumented tests, while a reduced number of variables are available to EXEC tests.
 Although the availability of the variable, they are usually more interesting to EXEC tests.
-The reason is that EXEC tests can not make direct use of Avocado API.
-INSTRUMENTED tests will usually have more powerful ways to access the same information.
+The reason is that EXEC tests can not make direct use of Avocado API. avocado-instrumented tests will usually have more powerful ways to access the same information.

-Here is a list of the variables that Avocado currently exports to INSTRUMENTED
+Here is a list of the variables that Avocado currently exports to avocado-instrumented
 tests:

 +-----------------------------+---------------------------------------+-----------------------------------------------------------------------------------------------------+